MysteryPancake/Houdini-OpenCL/README.md

 ### Plain OpenCL version

-Let's start without using @-bindings, since they add a layer of confusion.
+Let's start in plain OpenCL without using @-bindings, since they add a layer of confusion.

 Add an OpenCL node and untick "Enable @-Binding".

 <img src="./images/disable_at_binding.png" width="400">